Factual/patchwork/README.md

 `cd` into `patchwork/src` and run `chmod +x patchwork.py` to make the dependency checker executable.
 Run via `./patchwork.py`, or `./patchwork.py -v` for verbose mode.

+Use the `-t` option to run in test mode (posts to a different Slack channel), `-s` to persist the JSON reports from VersionEye to the data_directory in your config file, or `-c` to specify a config file other than `patchwork/src/config.json`.

 ## Types of Notifications
 ### Versioning